angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 To migrate an **existing project** to Angular 21 and Vitest, you must first update the project to version 21 using `ng update`.
 Note that migrating existing projects to Vitest is currently still **experimental**.
-This process also requires Angular’s `application` build system, which is enabled by default in newly created projects.
+This process also requires Angular's `application` build system, which is enabled by default in newly created projects.
 Once your project has been updated to version 21, you can continue with the following steps.